It seems that some people have found the way I've approached cancer to be interesting.

 Channel 9 News

-Early in October 2009, Channel 9 in Denver contacted us and said that someone who was in one of my chemo treatments thought my daughter and I would make an interesting human interest story.
+Early in October 2009, Channel 9 in Denver, CO, contacted us and said that someone who was in one of my chemo treatments thought my daughter and I would make an interesting human interest story.
 On December 14, our interviewer, Adam Chodak, and camera woman, Ann, came to film my chemo treatment.
 After chemo, they followed us to our house where they filmed me shaving my head (I did tell you that my hair is growing back...), and Tiffany painting a beautiful creation on my bald pate.
 See the story here: http://www.9news.com/news/article.aspx?storyid=126055&catid=188

 Great Day Houston

 Toward the end of the show during one of the breaks, one of the show crew came to put a microphone on me.
 To my great surprise, Deborah motioned to me to come to the stage!
-Before our segment started, I told her I had no idea what was going to come out of my mouth, but that I don't have Turret's.
+Before our segment started, I told her I had no idea what was going to come out of my mouth, but that I don't have Tourret's.
 She laughed and I felt more at ease.

 Deborah told one of the stage crew to let her know when we had 30 seconds left, then we were ON THE AIR - live to Houston (4th largest city in the US)!!!
 Oh, my goodness!!!!
 YIKES!
 When the crew signaled that we had 30 seconds left, Deborah asked one of the show's sponsors, Bradley Marks of I W Marks (http://www.iwmarks.com/), to come to the stage.
 He came and presented me with a $500 gift certificate to his store!
 After the show he told me that both of his parents had died from cancer and that my story was very meaningful to him.
-I spent the rest of the day as an emotional wreck, as I was so touched by everything.
+I spent the rest of the day an emotional wreck, as I was so touched by everything.
 Tiffany said that the whole audience gasped in delight when I was presented with the certificate - by then I was so overwhelmed that I didn't know what was going on.

 When we went to the I W Marks store, I told Bradley that I wanted to use my certificate to get my wedding ring resized so I can wear it with my swollen finger (it is swollen most of the time because of my lymphedema).
 He said he wants to fix the ring free of charge - that he really wanted me to choose something nice from the store.
 More tears...

-I had a wonderful time in Houston and I'm ready to plow into these last few weeks of treatments - happy and blessed!
+I had a wonderful time in Houston, and I'm ready to plow into these last few weeks of treatments - happy and blessed!

 There is a video of my interview with Deborah.